saylordotorg/course_hist242/Unit04.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Redrawing the Map: The Changing Balance of Power in Northeast Asia** <span id="4"></span>
 *This unit examines the rise of Japan as the dominant economic and